ONSdigital/sdg-indicators/_posts/21-02-17-2020-indicator-changes.md

   </thead>
   <tbody>
     <tr>
-      <td>8.3.1: Proportion of informal employment in non agriculture employment, by sex</td>
+      <td>8.3.1: Proportion of informal employment in non-agriculture employment, by sex</td>
       <td>8.3.1: Proportion of informal employment in total employment, by sector and sex</td>
       <td>Changed</td>
     </tr>